SalasC2/MyFirstServer/README.md

 # PersonalWebsite
-My personal website
+My personal website created with HTML/CSS and deployed on AWS Check it out on [csalas.tech](http://www.csalas.tech)s
-See it on csalas.tech